giarox/spespe/scraper/README.md

 ## Next steps (tracked in code TODOs)

-- Improve OCR segmentation (box detection, multi-line grouping) to raise precision/recall.
+- Iterate on Gemini prompt/schema to raise precision/recall.
 - Map extracted products to known stores/SKUs and hydrate the primary `offers` table.
 - Add store locator ingestion for Lidl and other chains.
-- Wire GitHub Action (`.github/workflows/scrape.yml`) to run the OCR step after the capture job stabilises.
+- Wire GitHub Action (`.github/workflows/scrape.yml`) to run the Gemini extract + ingestion steps (already configured).